Articles in Famous Felines are written by

 And so my research into the story of the life and times of Simon the cat is more or less complete, although one thing I have not been able to establish is what might have happened to his Blue Cross medal (see reference in Simon's main story at the link below).
 I doubt whether I shall ever find that out.
 But it has been a fascinating quest, leading in some quite unexpected directions, and it seems that this diminutive feline, who had only a short life more than 60 years ago, is not forgotten.
 I was struck by the helpfulness of all the people with whom I came into contact, and express my warm thanks to them all.
 For a fuller list of acknowledgements, see the following link for Simon's story.

 from anyone connected with HMS Amethyst,

-If you would like to comment or can provide additional information,
+If you'd like to comment or can provide additional information,

 please contact me,

 or visit the Purr 'n' Fur home page

 Our featured feline at the head of the page is, of course, Simon of HMS Amethyst.
 While this page tells of my research into Simon, you need to read the main story for the account of his role in the Yangtse Incident and how he came to be awarded the Dickin Medal.

 Copyright © Patrick Roberts & Purr 'n' Fur UK 2003-14